 - Can members have outside jobs?

 Our Seed business generates our income which goes into the community treasury.
 We then allocate this money based on the needs of the community through consensus decision making.
 No single individual is entitled to the common treasury.
 There is a monthly stipend in case an individual desires something that the community does not consent to.
 If an individual has a need that money can address, they can ask of it from the community.
+If someone needs to leave the community, we work together with them financially in order to make it possible for them.

 - Once you’re a member, how often can you leave the farm?